Duet3D/wiki-content/User_manual/Reference/Gcodes.md

 ### Notes

-If the P parameter is not provided, the current tool is assumed.
+* If the P parameter is not provided, the current tool is assumed.
 If the S parameter is not provided, the existing coefficients are reported.

-The units of S are PWM fraction (on a scale of 0 to 1) per mm/sec of filament forward movement.
+* The units of S are PWM fraction (on a scale of 0 to 1) per mm/sec of filament forward movement.

-### Calibration
+* This feature is intended for high flow hot ends or pellet extruders.
+It's not needed on regular hot ends with a 0.4mm or similar size nozzle where the temperature drop caused by extrusion is less than 1C.

-Heat the nozzle and let the temperature stabilise.
-Then commence extrusion at a fast rate (as fast as the extruder can reasonable manage without skipping) and watch the temperature.
-If there is an initial drop, then increase the feedforward.
-What you are looking for is either the temperature remaining steady, or rising by a small amount followed by a drop below target of a similar amount.
-When extrusion stops the reverse will happen, i.e. with no feedforward the temperature will rise and then gradually return to target.
+* For calibration and examples, see the [heater feedforward](/User_manual/Connecting_hardware/Heaters_tuning#heater-feedforward) section of the 'Tuning the heater temperature control' wiki page.

 ## M350: Set microstepping mode